KYKKIS2/Auto-YouTube-Shorts-Maker-master/README.md

 ## Features
 - ✅ **Automated Joke Retrieval** – Fetches random jokes from the **r/Jokes** subreddit.
 - ✅ **AI Voice Narration** – Uses **ElevenLabs** to generate high-quality AI voiceovers.
-- ✅ **Dynamic Background Videos** – Supports gameplay or any long video as a background.
+-  **Dynamic Background Videos** – Supports gameplay or any long video as a background.
 It selects **random segments**, enabling unique shorts from a single video source.
 It also adds music background if you want.
+- ✅ **Auto-subtitle generation** - Automatically detects words and generates subtitles on the screen for better engagement for the video.
 - ✅ **Duplicate Detection** – Ensures that the same joke is not used in multiple videos.
 - ✅ **AWS Auto Uploading** – Automatically transfers generated videos to an AWS server, which you can setup for scheduling uploads every X hours/days/minutes you want.